nonsequitoria/simplekit/README.md

 ## Setup

-There are three main ways to use SimpleKit
+There are three main ways to use SimpleKit.

 ### 1. Official npm package